Teen CARE Administration

 Colleen has been with Hina Mauka since 1997 and became the Director of Adolescent Services in 2002.
 Colleen brings her experiences working as a counselor, promoting best practices in adolescent substance abuse services, and collaborating with organizations that help youth to her work at Hina Mauka.
 Click to see more

 Prior to her experience at Hina Mauka Colleen had worked with women and their children at the Salvation Army Family Treatment Services.
 Seeing the impact of substance abuse on children inspired a desire to help youth and their families.
 Earlier in her career, she has had the opportunity to learn about the substance abuse community through her experiences coordinating the Independent Peer Review process for substance abuse agencies receiving federal funding as well as her work at the Hawai‘i State Legislature.
 Colleen is a graduate the University of Hawai‘i at Mānoa and is certified as a substance abuse counselor, prevention specialist, clinical supervisor, and program administrator.
 Colleen grew up in New York along the shores of Lake Erie and has lived in Hawai‘i for over twenty years.
-In her free time Colleen enjoys spending time with her family and her cats Stella and The Cheese.
+In her free time Colleen enjoys spending time with her family and her cats Stella and Olive.

 Mary Elizabeth Pacheco, MSCP, LMHC, CSAC, CPS, CCS